 Jackson is a relatively large city located in the state of Mississippi.
 With a population of 170,674 people and 50 constituent neighborhoods, Jackson is the largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
 Overall, Jackson is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jackson who work in office and administrative support (14.47%), sales jobs (9.91%), and food service (7.52%).

 The percentage of people in Jackson who are college-educated is somewhat higher than the average US community of 21.84%: 26.37% of adults in Jackson have at least a bachelor's degree.